Donate

 • If you experience heavy vaginal bleeding with or without clots

-You can get a non-hormonal coil fitted after a birth, abortion or miscarriage but when you can get it fitted does vary.
+You can get a copper coil fitted after a birth, abortion or miscarriage but when you can get it fitted does vary.

 The copper coil can sometimes be fitted 48 hours after giving birth.
-However, in most cases you will need to wait four weeks meaning you will need to use alternative contraception from week three (21 days) after the birth until the coil is fitted.
+However, in most cases you will need to wait four weeks.
+As you can get pregnant from as little as 3 weeks (21 days) after giving birth, you will need to use alternative contraception from week three (21 days) after the birth until the coil is fitted.
 The copper coil is safe to use whilst breastfeeding.

 How the coil is removed

-The coil must be removed by a trained doctor or nurse, the procedure should be less painful and quicker than having the coil fitted.
-If you are not going to have another coil you will need to use additional contraception, such as condoms, for the seven days before the coil is taken out if you do not want to become pregnant.
+The coil must be removed by a trained doctor or nurse.
+The procedure should be less painful and quicker than having the coil fitted.
+If you are not going to have another coil you will need to use additional contraception, such as condoms, for seven days before the coil is taken out if you do not want to become pregnant.

 Your fertility should return to normal as soon as the coil is removed.